Airtable/blocks/packages/blocks-testing/README.md

     ]);
     ```

-4. Verify that the App responded to the input as expected.
-For many kinds of interactions, the
+4. Verify that the Extension responded to the input as expected.
+For many kinds of interactions,
-    App's response will be discernible by some change in the UI.
+    the Extension's response will be discernible by some change in the UI.
     [The `@testing-library/react` library](https://www.npmjs.com/package/@testing-library/react) is
     a good choice for inspecting the state of the user interface.